Coming to Campus

 Even with our best efforts to slow the spread of COVID-19, our community will experience illness.
 If a student informs you that they've tested positive, first ask how they're doing, show concern for their well-being, and make sure they have the support they need to continue their coursework.

-As soon as possible, complete the Student Request for Health Support form which will route to the Behavioral Intervention Team for followup and next steps.
+As soon as possible, complete the Student Request for Health Support form which will route to the Covid Student Support Team for followup and next steps.

 Our Office of Professional Development has created a training opportunity on presentation science for teachers, professors and other trainers.
 The training was created by Dr. Will Thalheimer, a respected researcher in the field of organizational training and development and a popular research-to-practice author and speaker.
 He is offering his course, Presentation Science, free to educators during the COVID-19 pandemic so educators can learn strategies to improve online instruction.
 Through the lens of “presentations,” Dr. Thalheimer covers essential evidence-informed strategies that help make learning stick and transfer to practice.